 Sections, organs or embryos have to be treated before the probe is added for hybridization.
-As usual, samples need to be fixed and the common fixative is paraformaldehyde.
-It is better to perform hybridization on frozen sections, instead of paraffin sections, because the messenger RNA is well preserved.
+As usual, samples need to be fixed.
+The common fixative is paraformaldehyde.
+It is better to perform hybridization on frozen sections, instead of paraffin sections, because the messenger RNA is better preserved.
 In addition, after fixation and cryoprotection, samples can be stored at -80 ºC for a long time, or samples can be fixed and immersed in methanol and stored at -20 ºC for months.

-Single strands of RNA are easily degraded by RNAases, which are almost everywhere, and precautions have to be taken to prevent losing the RNA.
-It is mandatory to wear gloves because there is a huge amount of RNAase in our fingerprints and lab-ware needs to be sterilized in an autoclave (not to remove bacteria but to inactivate RNAase).
+Single strands of RNA are easily degraded by RNAases, which are almost everywhere.
+Precautions have to be taken to prevent losing the RNA.
+It is mandatory to wear gloves because there is a huge amount of RNAase in our fingerprints, and lab-ware needs to be sterilized in an autoclave (not to remove bacteria but to inactivate RNAase).
 Other advisable step is a treatment of the tissues with proteases to improve the penetration and diffusion of the probe.
-Sometimes it is convenient to block unspecific binding of the probe by acetylating with triethanolamine buffer and glacial acetic acid.
+Sometimes, it is convenient to block unspecific binding of the probe by acetylating with triethanolamine buffer and glacial acetic acid.

-In situ hybridization is based in nucleotide complementariety (A-T, or A-U, and G-C).
+In situ hybridization is based on complementary nucleotides (A-T or A-U, and G-C).
 In the same way that immunohistochemistry uses antibodies, in situ hybridization uses a nucleotide sequence, or probe, which is complementary to the RNA sequence we want to detect.
 The probe is a single strand labeled with molecules that can be detected later.
 The size of the probe (the number of nucleotides that forms the sequence) usually ranges between 50 and 300 nucleotides, but larger probes can be used.
 Probes can be labeled with radioactive isotopes (isotopic hybridization) or conjugated with non-radioactive molecules (non-isotopic hybridization).
 Nowadays, non-isotopic hybridization is widely used and probes are frequently conjugated with biotin, fluorescent molecules, digoxigenin, bromodeoxyuridine, or other molecules.

-Sometimes it is hard to get a proper probe, and it may be the reason that hybridization is non so widely used in histology laboratories.
+Sometimes it is hard to get a proper probe, and this may be the reason hybridization is not so widely used in histology laboratories.
 The design (the sequence) and synthesis of the probe is not easy.
 Furthermore, the sequence has to be specific for the species we are working with.
 The same gene has no identical sequences in two species, hence the probe for one species does not probably work in the other.
-However, once a working probe is gotten the hybridization technique is easy and reliable.
+However, once a working probe is gotten, the hybridization technique is easy and reliable.

 The first thing to get a working probe is to know the nucleotide sequence of the mRNA with want to detect.
 The sequence may be already available in some database in Internet and then a lot of effort is saved because nowadays customized nucleotide sequences can be purchased.
 Some companies are able to synthesize long DNA strands with customized sequences.
 DNA strands up to 1000 nucleotides are easy to get.
 Probes can be obtained by transcribing these sequences.
 Even, labeled probes can be ordered, saving time and money.